Nothing-personal/cars4share-server/README.md

 # cars4share-server
-Server, which provides Cars4Share API
-This project is using Python 3.5
+Server, which provides Cars4Share API.
+This project is based on Python 3.5

 ## Prerequisites:
 * sudo apt-get install python3-pip